neelsmith/tabulae/tut/tables/index.md

 This section is being updated for `tabulae` version >= 4.0.

-It covers:
+## TL;DR

+- you can build an initial parser from existing datasets
+- modify or add vocabulary or inflectional rules by editing delimited-text files

+## Fuller contents

 - defining an orthography (`alphabet.fst`)
 - organizing tabular files
-- `tabulae`'s grammatical vocabulary
+- `tabulae`'s grammatical vocabulary for each anlaytical type ("part of speech")